Crowded Kitchen

 • Great use of seasonal produce: This pasta uses some of our favorite spring flavors, like peas, leeks, mint, lemon and dill.

-• Vegan and gluten free friendly: This dish is naturally dairy free and can be made gluten free with an easy swap of your favorite gluten free pasta.
+• Vegan and gluten free friendly: This dish is easy to make dairy free and can be made gluten free with an easy swap of your favorite gluten free pasta.

 • Easy weeknight dinner: Perhaps the best part about this recipe is that it comes together in just about 30 minutes, perfect for an easy weeknight meal!